Rich the Kid: Lil Uzi Vert

 Rich the Kid and Lil Uzi Vert's feud started on Twitter following a highly publicized label issue Lil Uzi Vert had with DJ Drama's Generation Now imprint in January 2018.
 Rich the Kid tweeted at Lil Uzi Vert, offering them a position in his imprint Rich Forever Music, in which Uzi replied "Boy I'm not signing for 20 racks".
 A month later on February 9, 2018, Rich The Kid said that he and Lil Uzi Vert had "personal issues".
 On February 27, 2018, Rich the Kid previewed a diss track directed at Lil Uzi Vert titled "Dead Friends" with production from DJ Mustard.

-On March 26, 2018, Rich the Kid formally released "Dead Friends".
+On March 26, 2018, Rich the Kid officially released "Dead Friends" as a single.
 Following the release of "Dead Friends", Rich the Kid said he thought Lil Uzi Vert would not respond.
 Uzi later responded on their SoundCloud with "Rich Forever Leaked" over the Chief Keef "Where" instrumental, to which Rich the Kid responded by saying "Fuck that nigga."

 On June 2, 2018, Rich the Kid and Lil Uzi Vert confronted each other at a Starbucks in Philadelphia.
 The former ran from the latter shortly after.
 Videos of the altercation were posted online on social media.